Freeyourgadget/Gadgetbridge/.gitea/ISSUE_TEMPLATE/device_request.md

 - Specify model and firmware version if possible:

-- Please let us know if you have the device and if you are able to provide logs and testing, because without a physical device, we cannot really implement it at all:
+- Please let us know if you have the device and if you are able to provide logs and testing:

 - If you want to help getting this device supported (and thus speed up the process), please take a look at: